-This policy is intended to help guide Library staff in its duties concerning the collections, and to inform users of the principles on which collection decisions are based.
+Introduction.
+This Policy is intended to help guide Library staff in its duties concerning the collections, and to inform users of the principles on which collection decisions are based.
 The collections are developed under the guidance set out in the Library's Mission, Vision, Values and Strategic Plan Goals.
-The principle limits on the ability to add to the collections are constraints of funding, staffing limitations, and the availability of space in the Library; the Library does not add to or delete resources from the collections based on anticipated approval or disapproval of the contents of resources, nor does the Library endorse any resources in the collections.
-Portions of the collections are identified as Young Adult or Children's to assist the community in identifying age-appropriate resources.
-Resources may be available in many formats and in several languages, including resources for persons with disabilities.
+The principal limits on the ability to add to the collections are constraints of funding, staffing, and the availability of space in the Library.
+The Library does not add to or delete resources from the collections based on anticipated approval or disapproval of the contents of resources, nor does the Library endorse any resources in the collections.
+Portions of the collections are identified as Young Adult or Children's to assist users in identifying age-appropriate resources.
+However, no collection is restricted from borrowing based on age.
+For further information concerning the Library's policies toward minors, see Policies Applicable to Minors.
+Resources may be available in various formats and languages, including resources for people with disabilities.
 The Library is aware of and respects intellectual property rights and endeavors to adhere to relevant legislation regarding copyright use and restrictions.

-I. Scope of the Collection

-The collections offer the community resources in a variety of formats, treatments, and levels of difficulty.
+Scope of the Collection.
+The collections offer users resources in a variety of formats, treatments, and levels of difficulty.
 The collections are reviewed and revised continuously.
 Except for local history material, the collections are not archival.
 The Library is a part of the larger community of libraries throughout the area, state, and nation.
 Items not in the collection may be borrowed from other libraries through the Library.
 The Library regularly withdraws resources from its collections to maintain collection usefulness, currency and relevance.

-II.
-Authority and Responsibility for Library Collections

-Authority for the collections rests with the Library Director (the "Director"), who operates within the framework of policies set by the Board.
+Authority and Responsibility for Library Collections.
+Authority for the collections rests with the Director, who operates within the framework of policies set by the Board.
 Selection staff provides for planning, budgeting, selecting, and acquiring resources.
 Staff participates in collection development and management.
 Main Library staff focuses on the needs of the entire community.
 Branch Library staff has a local focus in their collection work.